 Some of the back and spine services we offer include, but are not limited to

 Tests and screenings to diagnose your condition

-Development of a customized care plan for you
+Development of a customized care plan

-Advanced spine surgical options
+Advanced surgical spine options

-Minimally invasive techniques
+Minimally invasive procedures

 Cancers of the spine

-Microdiscectomy – a minimally invasive procedure for removing disc material that has herniated or moved to an abnormal location, causing pressure on the spinal cord, sac of nerves, or spinal nerve roots.
+Microdiscectomy – a minimally invasive procedure for removing disc material that has herniated or moved to an abnormal location, causing pressure on the spinal cord, sac of nerves or spinal nerve roots.

 Spinal fusion – a surgery to permanently connect two or more vertebrae in the spine, eliminating motion between them.

 Spinal decompression (laminectomy) – a surgery that creates space by removing the back part of the vertebra that covers the spinal canal, which enlarges the spinal canal to relieve pressure on the spinal cord, sac of nerves or nerve